angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 >**Observations:**
 >
 > The kubectl cli return :
 >
 > - The age of the pod
-> - The number of restart, it may help to detect an unstability
+> - The number of restart, it may help to detect an instability

 ## Check the pod logs